-Private prayer actions are recorded in the risk assessment at Appendix 1, and a layout and summary of the key actions are at Appendix 2.
-Private prayer will end before 11.7.20 to allow the church layout to be amended for services.
-The plans at Appendix 2 are not in use as of 27.7.20 but remain available should this be brought back into use.
+Private prayer actions are recorded in the risk assessment at Appendix 1, and a layout and summary of the key actions are at Appendix B. Private prayer will end before 11.7.20 to allow the church layout to be amended for services.